Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Results and Discussion

 \subsection{Learning curves}

 We begin by examining the validity of the theory by comparing theoretical calculation results with simulation results, focusing on the dynamic behavior of the MSE, namely, the learning curves.
 Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC} show the learning curves of the saturation and dead-zone types, respectively.
 In these figures, the thick curves are the theoretical calculation results, whereas the thin polygonal lines are the simulation results.
 For both theoretical calculations and computer simulations, we set $\rho^2 = \sigma_g^2 = 1$.
-In the theoretical calculations, the results in Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC} correspond exactly to (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), respectively.
+As described in Sect. \ref{sec:model}, the theory in this paper does not assume a specific distribution for the input signal $u(n)$; however, in the computer simulations, the input signal $u(n)$ was generated from a Gaussian distribution.
+In the theoretical calculations, the results in Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC} correspond exactly to the results of calculating (\ref{eqn:SMSE}) and (\ref{eqn:DMSE}), respectively.
 In the computer simulations, the adaptive filter W consists of 400 taps ($N=400$), and the ensemble averages over 1000 trials are plotted.

 The impulse response $\bm{g}_0$ of the unknown system G in all computer simulations in this paper was obtained from experimental measurements.
 It is depicted in Fig. \ref{fig:realunknown}.
 Its dimension $M$ is 256.
 Note that $\bm{g}_0$ has been normalized to meet the condition given in (\ref{eqn:sigmag2}).
 In the simulations, all initial coefficient values $w_i(0),\ i=1,\ldots,N$ are set to zero.
 Similarly, the initial conditions $r(0)=Q(0)=0$ are applied in the theoretical calculations.
 Figs. \ref{fig:SaturationLC} and \ref{fig:DeadzoneLC} indicate that the theoretical results derived in this paper align well with the simulation results in terms of average values.
 Note, perhaps unsurprisingly, that, the learning curves for the saturation and dead-zone types are not the same, even if $S=D$.